rjw245/doorbot/README.md

 is no pending request, it will read 0.
 The Python script repeatedly checks this file.
 The use of a file as a flag allows for a very simply interface for triggering Doorbot.
 Any application can modify that file (IOW write a 1 to the file) and Doorbot will see the change and open the door in response.
 In this way, a lot of things can be used as input.

-For now, we have a web server running on the Pi that hosts a PHP script that will modify the door.txt file when the proper code is given via GET.
-We have plans to incorporate an RFID reader into our design so that we can swipe our ID cards in order to get into our room.
+Currently, there are two methods of opening the door.
+The first to be implemented was a web server running on the Pi that hosts a PHP script that will modify the door.txt file when the proper password is given via GET.
+The second is an RFID reader (specifically the Parallax RFID Card Reader).
+A second Python script is continuously run on the Pi which waits for a message from the RFID reader via serial.
+If the message contains a key listed in the keys.txt file, the Doorbot flag will be triggered (i.e. door.txt will be written to).